 Campaign for Better Transport has called on central Government to take action to protect bus services:

 - Short-term funding to protect services: Creation of a fighting-fund, accessible to local authorities, to protect key bus services in the short term.

 - Introduce minimum access standards: There should be agreed minimum standards of access by public transport to facilities such as hospitals, colleges and areas of employment.
 A standard could be set by central government and implemented by local government through access plans, offering ‘travel assurance’.

 - A new approach to funding: Currently, the large majority of support for buses comes from local authorities and the Department for Transport.
 However, buses make an important contribution to the objectives of a number of other departments including Work and Pensions, Health and Education.
 In future, access to key facilities and services should be paid for by pooled funding from across those departments that benefit from good bus services.
 This would be ring-fenced and distributed to local transport authorities.

 - Plan long term investment: Long term investment plans for buses would give the industry and local authorities certainty and help plan investment in vehicles and infrastructure.
 This would mirror the 'control periods' which exist for the railways and now being introduced for the English strategic road network.

 - Grow bus patronage: Government should seek to grow the number of bus users by fully funding concessionary travel for younger and older people.
 There is also a strong case for introducing a bus bonus scheme which would give a tax break on the cost of a bus season ticket to those in work or apprenticeships.

 1. Buses have seen year on year reductions in funding from local authorities.
-In December, Campaign for Better Transport published Buses in Crisis, whose findings included 47 per cent of local authorities cutting support for buses in 2013.
+In December, Campaign for Better Transport published Buses in Crisis, which found 47 per cent of local authorities cut support for buses in 2013.